 Singapore Permanent Resident

-above are based on Academic Year 2018 fees and are subject to revision.
+above are based on Academic Year 2019 fees.

 term is for a duration of 6 months.

 Fee rates are inclusive

 5) Students are required to pay their term fees for all terms